zioalex/AI4you/_posts/2024-04-27-How-to-create-my-own-agents-at-home.md

 ### Run the agents
 #### First example
+In this example I'll run 1 LLM with human interaction.

-You **do not need** to run the model in Ollama with but just to have it installed.
+You **do not need** to start the model in Ollama but you have to pre-pull the model.
 Ollama will load and run the model for you.
 In this example the human is in the loop and can provide feedback to the assistant to better shape the answer.
 You can see the code of the fist example here [example1.py](/assets/code/pyautogen/example1.py)